 - Leave your drones at home.
 They aren’t permitted at any NPS location.

-- Stay hydrated!
+Stay hydrated!
 The high elevation and dry climate of the park can cause dehydration especially in summer, when temperatures can reach over 100F.
 The winter can be cold and it can snow this time of year, but for the most part the fall through early spring are perfect for visiting, and some consider the spring the best time to visit Petrified Forest National Park

 FURTHER PETRIFIED FOREST NATIONAL PARK INFORMATION FROM JUST GO TRAVEL STUDIOS